 Book your reservations now for Rosewood Little Dix Bay, which reopens on October 15 and is a sought-after destination for its sweeping Caribbean Sea views.
 High on a bluff, Sense is a Rosewood spa that offers treatment rooms overlooking the white-sand beach.
 It also features designed experiences that include the resort’s lush surroundings: The Baths Journey starts with a tour and swim in the natural sea pools of B.V.I.’s legendary Baths National Park, followed by a warm body scrub and mask made from fig, bergamot and other ingredients harvested from the resort’s gardens.
 Complete this day of relaxation with a dip in the spa’s two-tiered infinity pool.

 Garhwal Uttarakhand, India

 Land at Delhi International Airport and take a short flight to Dehradun to reach Ananda, the award-winning spa nestled in the Himalayan foothills of Northern India.
-Reopening on August 1, Ananda is a next-level experience for anyone who desires the ne plus ultra of wellness retreats.
+Ananda is a next-level experience for anyone who desires the ne plus ultra of wellness retreats.
 In the palace estate of a long-ago maharaja, immerse yourself in Ayurveda, yoga, meditation and more, while spa treatments include traditional Reiki healing techniques, as well as scrubs, facials and other services featuring essential oils made from the Himalayan roses growing wild in the region.